perone/covid19analysis/source/brazil_r0.rst

 .. warning:: Remember that this is the instantaneous reproduction number, therefore when
              it is below 1.0 for one or two days, it doesn't mean everything is ok.
              This method is less sensitive to under-reporting but as long as the bias is constant.
-So please, read the plots with the limitations and mind.
+So please, read the plots with the limitations in mind.
              As an example, Portugal had an R(t) below 1.0 for almost 3 weeks before relaxing interventions, so keep in mind that it is not about being below 1.0 for a single day but for weeks.